-- Discuss how their behavior makes you feel: The keyword here is feel.
+- Discuss how their behavior makes you feel: The keyword here is “feel.”
 People can argue with your opinion.
 It is far less likely they will argue with your emotions.
-When talking to an addict try to consider directing the conversation to how you feel and not what they are doing.
-When you turn it into an opinion you put them on the defensive.
+When talking to an addict, consider directing the conversation to how you feel and not what they are doing.
+You put them on the defensive when you turn it into an opinion.

-- Try to Engage Them while Sober: For many, this can be difficult.
-Remember, their perception and behaviors are the problem.
-Even when they are not using substances they are still unwell.
-However, in certain situations, it can be helpful to approach them when they are not under the influence.
-Addiction is driven by behaviors so you may still get strong reactions regardless as to whether or not they are under the influence of substances.
+Behaviors drive addiction, so you may still get strong reactions regardless of whether or not they are under the influence of substances.
 There are times when they are under the influence they may be agreeable to enter treatment.
-This is always a case by case basis and this is why you should be allowing a professional to guide you.
+This is always on a case-by-case basis, and this is why you should allow a professional to guide you.

-- Berate or Blame them and tell them what they need to do: Although addicts love to make everything all about themselves, this backfires when conversations are all about them and what they did wrong.
-These conversations spiral out of control quickly and their first thought is they are this way because of you.
-Furthermore, the second you start off the conversation with telling them what they need to do, they are immediately on the defensive and are ready to blast you with all of your faults.
+- Berate or blame and tell them what they need to do: Although addicts love to make everything all about themselves, this backfires when conversations are all about them and what they did wrong.
+These conversations spiral out of control quickly, and their first thought is they are this way because of you.
+Furthermore, the second you start the conversation by telling them what they need to do, they are immediately on the defensive and ready to blast you with all your faults.
 They will then flip the script and unload on you about what you need to do.

 Next Steps to Take

-The next steps are to stop thinking or believing you will make your loved one do something different simply because you feel you had a productive talk.
-Although these talks at times can be helpful, they often result in inaction on the addict’s part.
+The following steps are to stop thinking or believing you will make your loved one do something different simply because you feel you had a productive talk.
+Although these talks, at times, can be helpful, they often result in inaction on the addict’s part.

 Find the Right Intervention Program for you and your Family

-Families that are not ready to address their part will still benefit from starting the intervention process if they were to keep an open mind about addressing behaviors they can change.
-Please remember that if you’re hiring someone that is just going to talk your loved one into treatment, that is not a professional service and you should not pay for that.
-They offer such a service through Alcoholics Anonymous, it’s called a 12 step call.
+Families not ready to address their part will still benefit from starting the intervention process if they keep an open mind about addressing behaviors they can change.
+Please remember that hiring someone just to talk your loved one into treatment is not a professional service, and you should not pay for that.
+They offer a service through Alcoholics Anonymous called a 12-step call.